omidsmartdeveloper/doichain-dapp/README.md

     - doichain-cli getrawtransaction
     - doichain-cli getrawmempool

-## Basics to navigate with Doichain P2Pool
+## Basics to navigate with Doichain P2Pool and Doichain Bitcoind
+1. When starting Bitcoind first time, it downloads a pruned Bitcoin blockchain and starts syncing the last "couple of days / weeks" of blocks - please be patients and have a look on the following logs.
-1. Check p2pool log ``` docker compose exec p2pool tail -f /home/p2pool/nohup.out```
+2. Check p2pool log ``` docker compose exec p2pool tail -f /home/p2pool/nohup.out```
     - is p2pool connected to bitcoin?
 Or still showing "Bitcoin Core is in initial sync and waiting for blocks..."
-2. docker compose exec bitcoin tail -f /home/bitcoin/.bitcoin/debug.log
+3. Check bitcoind log ```docker compose exec bitcoin tail -f /home/bitcoin/.bitcoin/debug.log```

 ## Basics to navigate with Doichain dApp
 1. Connect to Doichain Container via ```docker-compose exec dapp bash```